emqx/emqx-docs/en_US/advanced/rate-limit.md

-### Application of Token Bucket Algorithm in EMQ X Broker
+### Application of Token Bucket Algorithm in EMQX Broker
 When the following configuration is used for packet rate limiting:

 ```
 listener.tcp.external.rate_limit = 100KB,10s
 ```

-EMQ X Broker will initialize the rate-limit processor of each connection with two values:
+EMQX Broker will initialize the rate-limit processor of each connection with two values:

 - rate = 100 KB / 10s = 10240 B/s
 - burst = 100 KB = 102400 B